jamesrharwood/srqr/items/units_of_study.md

 ---
 Describe the number of participants, documents, or events included in the study (the units of study).

-Describe characteristics of the participants, documents or events that are relevant to the study purpose and research question(s).(See _Read more_ for examples of relevant characteristics.)
+Describe characteristics of the participants, documents or events that are relevant to the study purpose and research question(s).(See also [Relevant characteristics](.).)

 Include the dates or timeframe for participation.